CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 ## Architecture

-## Exercise 1: Manage Subscriptions and RBAC
+## Lab 1a: Manage Subscriptions and RBAC

 1. Create Management Groups and Assign Built-in Roles: Create and configure management groups to organize Azure subscriptions, enabling centralized governance and consistent access control across your environment.